 ABOUT US

-The Emerson Twins, Taylor and Hayley Emerson, are identical twin co-founders of a storytelling platform using music, theater, and strategic media to create public impact.
+The Emerson Twins, Hayley and Taylor Emerson, are identical twin co-founders of a storytelling platform using music, theater, and strategic media to create public impact.
 Their work spans four continents, with performances in Los Angeles, New York, D.C., Berlin, Beijing, Johannesburg, and beyond.

-Most recently, the sisters produced, directed, and starred in an original musical workshop showcase, GOODBYE FOR NOW, at Studio Theatre in Washington, D.C.
-The show featured a full cast and band, sold approximately 90 tickets in a 75-seat venue, and raised more than $1,000 for the Immigrant Defenders Law Center to support immigrants and their families in Southern California.
-Later this year, Taylor and Hayley plan to launch Twin Talk, a podcast about storytelling, social impact, and their life as twins!
+Most recently, the twins are producing an original musical, SPEED SKATING SLOTH, which recently won Best Show at the LSE Drama Society Original Writing Festival (March 2026) and will premiere in Washington, D.C. at the District Fringe Festival (July 2026).
+Prior, they executive-produced in collaboration with #EDMatters: Why We Have a U.S. Department of Education - 46 Years Later (Oct 17, 1979), a music video written and directed by Taylor Emerson, highlighting the importance of the Department and the work of federal public servants (October 2025).
+Over the summer, the sisters produced, directed, and starred in an original musical workshop showcase, GOODBYE FOR NOW, at Studio Theatre in Washington, D.C.
+The show featured a full cast and band, sold approximately 90 tickets in a 75-seat venue, and raised more than $1,000 for the Immigrant Defenders Law Center to support immigrants and their families in Southern California (June 2025).
+Later this year, Hayley and Taylor plan to launch a vodcast about storytelling, social impact, and their life as twins!

 Together, they served in the Biden-Harris Administration at the U.S. Departments of State, Energy, and Education.
 They have also trained at some of the world’s most prestigious institutions in media and the arts, including Interlochen Center for the Arts, GRAMMY Camp, Idyllwild Arts, and the Los Angeles Children’s Chorus, and began their entertainment careers across top film studios, production companies, and talent agencies such as Creative Artists Agency, Lionsgate Studios, and Anonymous Content.